spacewalkproject/spacewalk-wiki/Deb_support_in_spacewalk.md

  * edit file rules (this is makefile)
    * for example main install command

-    $(MAKE) -f Makefile.rhn-client-tools install  DESTDIR=$(CURDIR)/debian/rhn-client-tools PREFIX=$(CURDIR)/debian/rhn-client-tools
+    `$(MAKE) -f Makefile.rhn-client-tools install  DESTDIR=$(CURDIR)/debian/rhn-client-tools PREFIX=$(CURDIR)/debian/rhn-client-tools`
  * dpkg-buildpackage -rfakeroot
 ## History

 Hi, my name is Lukas Durfina.
-I am studying on Faculty of Information Technology, Brno University of Technology.
-In my master thesis I am going to work on support deb systems/packages in spacewalk.
+I am studying in the Faculty of Information Technology, Brno University of Technology.
+In my master thesis I am going to work on supporting "deb" systems/packages for Spacewalk.
 My technical consultant is Miroslav Suchy, RHN Satellite Engineer.

-On this page I would describe progress of my work.
+On this page I will describe progress of my work.

 *December 2008*

 I have 2 virtual servers with CentOS.
-On 1 of them spacewalk is installed, second will be for testing.
-Now I am going to install debian on third virtual server and then I will start work on creating deb packages.
+On 1 of them Spacewalk is installed and the second will be used for testing.
+I am going to install Debian on a third virtual server and then I will start work on creating "deb" packages.

 *January 2009*

-Now I have virtual Debian server.
-I started to experiment with debian packages.
+I have now created a virtual Debian server.
+I started to experiment with Debian packages.
-I created deb package for rhnlib.
-Debian repo for getting packages was established.
+I created a "deb" package for "rhnlib".
+A Debian repo for getting packages was established.

 *August 2009*

-Rhnlib, rhpl and rhn-client-tools are in repository.
-It is possible to register with debian machine in spacewalk.
+"rhnlib" , "rhpl" and "rhn-client-tools" are in the repository.
+It is possible to register a Debian machine using Spacewalk.

 *October 2009*

-You can use apt-get install rhn-setup to install all available packages.
-There are rhnsd, rhn-client-tools, rhncfg.
-Some of functions do not work and everything is in experimental state, but if you like it, try it and send me feedback.
+You can use `apt-get install rhn-setup` to install all available packages.
+These are "rhnsd", "rhn-client-tools" and "rhncfg".
+Some of the functions do not work and everything is in an experimental state, but if you would like to, you can test it and send me feedback.

 *March 2010*

-Work on rhnpush has started.
-Already available packages: jabberpy, osad, rhn-client-tools, rhn-setup, rhncfg, rhnlib, rhnsd.
+Work on "rhnpush" has started.
+Already available packages: "jabberpy", "osad", "rhn-client-tools", "rhn-setup", "rhncfg", "rhnlib" and "rhnsd".

 *May 2010*

-Thesis is done.
-The most important features as registration, deployment of configuration files and running scritps were implemented.
-Spacewalk can received DEB package, but unfortunately the clients are not able to get these packages from Spacewalk (this would require some modification to APT as some plugin or similar).
+My Thesis has been completed.
+The most important features that were implemented are: registration, deployment of configuration files and running scripts.
+Spacewalk can receive a "deb" package, but unfortunately the clients are not able to get these packages from Spacewalk (this would require some modification to APT as some plugin or similar).

 Text of thesis can be downloaded from http://www.stud.fit.vutbr.cz/~xdurfi00/diplomka/xdurfi00.pdf or http://www.redhat.com/spacewalk/documentation/master-thesis-debian-support.pdf

 *April 2011*

-Šimon Lukašík introduces Apt-Spacewalk package -- the equivalent of yum-rhn-plugin on Debian clients.
-Rhnlib and rhn-client-tools packages are rebased to the latest versions.
+Šimon Lukašík has introduced the "Apt-Spacewalk" package -- the equivalent of "yum-rhn-plugin" on Debian clients.
+The "rhnlib" and "rhn-client-tools" packages are rebased to the latest versions.